hugo-sid/hugo-blog-awesome/CONTRIBUTING.md

 ## Pull requests (PR)

-Please ensure that you have filled answers to as many questions as applicable while creating a PR.
+- Please ensure that you have filled answers to as many questions as applicable, while creating a PR.
+- We recommend you to create atomic PRs which focus on a single change.
+- We do recommend PRs to not exceed 200 lines (includes additions and deletions) of code.
+- Kindly ensure that you are **NOT** addressing multiple issues in one PR.

+## Commits

+This project adheres to [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).

+## Releases

+We use [Semantic Versioning](https://semver.org/) for releases.